kevinsullivan/cs2120f22/src/instructor/lectures/lecture_2.md

 Example: Consider the less than or equal relation on natural numbers.
 Is it Symmetric?
 Transitive?

-## The reflexivity of equality is an axiom

-You've already learned the reflexivity axiom for equality: ∀ (T : Type) (t : T), t = t.

-A direct translation could be, "Given any type, T, and any object, t, of that type, t is equal to itself."
-Put more succinctly,
-"Every thing is equal to itself."
-But best of all, "Equality is a *reflexive* relation."

 ## Propositions and predicates

+Next it's important to understand what we mean by the terms, and how we use, propositions and predicates.
 These concepts are fundamental in all logics.

 ### Propositions

-A proposition is a claim that can be judged to be true or not.
-In mathemtical logic, a proposition can be judged to be true if and only if it is either an axiom, or a proof of it can be derived by application of inference rules to axioms.
+A proposition is a "claim," an *assertion* that some state of affairs holds.
+A proposition can be *judged* to be true or false.
+In mathematical logic, a conjecture--a proposition for which one does not yet have a proof---asserts that some mathematical formula is valid.

+If one can produce a proof of the conjecture then one can render the judgement that that proposition is true.
+A proof of it establishes it as a theorem.
+And from that point on, the theorem can be applied as if it were just another axiom, in constructing proofs of ever more elaborate conjectures.

 Example: 3 = 4